Mission | History | Names | Manifesto | Awards | Imprint

 Capital, operating, staffing, training, and maintenance costs of a lab can thereby be significantly minimized, and budgets can accordingly be refocused to support the recurring operating costs of off-premises fabrication.
 The "Engineers don't MAKE things" philosophy can then be seen as not only advantageous and economical for top-tier universities but also as a viable strategy for smaller universities to begin producing high-tech outcomes that adhere to, and potentially extend the frontiers of, global best practices, as they're no longer limited by the vast capital outlay required to establish and maintain on-premises manufacturing.

 Specifically, in locations without a well-established ecosystem of precision fabrication, this approach can also help avoid concentrating and concealing the machinery of prototyping inside ivory towers.
 When universities and research centers habitually seek external manufacturing as a primary means of prototyping, entrepreneurs will be incentivized to create businesses to meet those needs.
-In turn, and in contrast to the on-premises model, the general public will likely have access to commercial pathways to commission work on those same precision machines that are no longer sequestered in university labs; thereby, empowering a broader group of humans to explore, innovate, and transform ideas into professional outcomes.
+In turn, and in contrast to the on-premises model, the general public will likely have access to commercial pathways to commission work on those same precision machines that are no longer sequestered in university labs; thereby, a broader group of humans will be empowered to explore, innovate, and transform ideas into professional outcomes.

 (updated 2021-05-19)